mfenner/mfenner.github.io/_posts/2015-05-27-human-readable-machine-readable-persistent-identifiers.md

 My recommendation for life sciences data: express persistent identifiers as URIs.
 Now that can go into 10 simple rules for the average life sciences researcher.

+*P.S.
+This blog uses a tool [I wrote two years ago](http://blog.martinfenner.org/2013/07/02/auto-generating-links-to-data-and-resources/) that automatically turns CURIEs in the text into links.*

 ## References

-P.S.
-This blog uses a tool [I wrote two years ago](http://blog.martinfenner.org/2013/07/02/auto-generating-links-to-data-and-resources/) that automatically turns CURIEs in the text into links.